-Possible motivators: Interested in improvements to trails access and parking, reduced travel time, and preservation of historic and natural resources.
+Possible motivators: Interested in improvements to trails, access, and parking; reduced travel time; and the preservation of historic and natural resources.
 Different groups are protective of their specific use.
-They could be involved with sharing project information to their networks.
+The stakeholders could be involved in sharing project information with their networks.

 Examples of recreational stakeholders include but are not limited to:

 - Annual visitors

+- Heber Valley Railroad Foundation

 - Wasatch Trails Foundation

-- Heber Valley Railroad Foundation